Conversable

-Conversable is a SaaS based Artificial Intelligence (AI) powered conversational platform, headquartered in Austin, Texas.
-It allows customers to create intelligent, automated response flows through conversations in any messaging channel or voice platforms.
-It has offices in Austin and Dallas.
+Conversable Inc. was a software company based in Austin, Texas and founded in 2015.
+It developed conversational commerce software.
+In 2018, it was acquired by LivePerson.

 Some of companies using Conversable platform includes Budweiser, Wingstop, Pizza Hut, T.G.I.
-Friday's, Sam’s Club, Shake Shack, CES, Whole Foods and 7-Eleven.
+Friday's, Sam's Club, Shake Shack, CES, Whole Foods and 7-Eleven.

 History

 In 2015, Conversable Inc. was founded by Ben Lamm, founder and CEO of digital creative design studio Chaotic Moon Studios, which was acquired by Accenture, and Andrew Busey, former CEO & co-founder of social game company Challenge Games Inc., which was acquired by Zynga.
 It received funding of $2 million from angel investors.

 In March 2017, Conversable launched a new product called AQUA (Answer Questions Using AI), which is a business intelligence (BI) platform.

 In 2018, Conversable was acquired by LivePerson to "help LivePerson continue to accelerate its goal of providing conversational commerce products to customers," according to CEO Robert LoCascio.